captain-amygdala/pistorm/README.md

 # Join us on Discord or on Freenode IRC #PiStorm

-* There's a Discord server dedicated to the PiStorm, which you can join through this handy invite link: https://discord.com/invite/j6rPtzxaNW
+* There's a Discord server dedicated to PiStorm discussion and development, which you can join through this handy invite link: https://discord.com/invite/j6rPtzxaNW
 * There's also an IRC channel on the Freenode IRC network, `#PiStorm`, which is bridged with the `#general` channel on Discord.

 # Project information